PrestaShop/ps_faviconnotificationbo/README.md

 Just make sure to follow our [contribution guidelines][contribution-guidelines].

-## Creating a new release (WIP)

-- Bump version number (use [Semantic Versioning](https://semver.org/))
-- Check if you need any upgrade scripts for your new version
-- TODO: new release documentation is incomplete

 ## License

 This module is released under the [Academic Free License 3.0][AFL-3.0]